 Have the mindset that you don’t know everything.
 That way, you can have the open-mindedness to other bloggers’ suggestions.
 Also, reach out to brands that you fully trust.
 Make that connection and relationship that will last longer.
 Show them that you trust their brand and surely they will show you the trust you need to build your network.

 Don’t neglect the chances of socializing.
 You go out from the four walls of your room.
 Reach out to people and to other bloggers, too.
-Achievable ideas are overflowing over a cup of coffee or a roundtable chit-chats somewhere else outside the comfort of your workstation.
+Achievable ideas are overflowing over a cup of coffee or roundtable chit-chat somewhere else outside the comfort of your workstation.
 Take notes of what you have learned from them and also share your knowledge and your expertise.

 Sharing will never hurt you.
 Sharing is growth to your blog and to your network.

 Make ties with people most especially with your audience.
 Meet them if you can.
-Register to blog conventions in your area or have the confidence to speak in front a small crowd and don’t be afraid to share.
+Register to blog conventions in your area or have the confidence to speak in front of a small crowd and don’t be afraid to share.

 When you are on the level that you are demotivated to blog and you wanted to quit, why bother?
 Again, the systems in blogging go up or down.
 It’s like life: “if on the first you don’t succeed, dust yourself off and try again, and again.”

 If you are demotivated to blog, that is normal.
-Just don’t miss out the chances to regain motivation.
+Just don’t miss out on the chances to regain motivation.
 Love what you do.
 Love blogging, and always remember the very reason why you started it in the first place.

 I can’t really say not to be demotivated to blog because I have been there, too.